Marie-Joseph/Bladjad/README.md

 It uses free assets found on itch.io and collected [here](https://itch.io/c/1043053/blackjack-assets).

 ## Compilation
-Since Bladjad is written in D, compilation should be extremely simple.
-Install a D compiler for your system, as well as the dub build manager if it's not included.
+Since Bladjad is written in D, compilation should be relatively simple.
+Install a [D compiler](https://dlang.org/download.html) for your system, as well as the [DUB build manager](https://code.dlang.org/packages/dub) if it's not included.
-You'll also need SDL and OpenGL development files.
+You'll also need SDL and OpenGL development files [for Dgame](http://dgame-dev.de/index.php?controller=learn&mode=tutorial&version=0.6&tutorial=install).
 Then, simply clone this repository and navigate to its root directory.
 There, run `dub build bladjad`.
 A binary will be produced in the same directory.

-Once at 1.0, Bladjad will be distributed on itch.io.
-Until then, the binary must be in the same directory as the fonts and images directories.
+Once at 1.0, Bladjad will be distributed on itch.io with installation scripts.
+Until then, make sure to keep the binary in the same directory as the fonts and images directories, wherever you choose that to be.

 ## Controls
-Bladjad's control scheme is simple and, hopefully, intuitive - feedback welcome.
+Bladjad's control scheme is simple and, hopefully, intuitive.
-In the menu screen, navigate with arrow keys and select with 'enter'.
-In-game, 'h' hits, 's' stands, and 'm' returns to the menu.
-For testing purposes, 'r' will reset the game; whether this is final is TBD.
+### Menu:
+_Arrow keys_ - navigate
+_Enter key_ - select highlighted option
+### In-Game
+_H key_ - hit
+_S key_ - stand
+_R key_ - restart
+### Universal
+_M key_ - return to the menu

 ## Contributions
 At this time, no code contributions will be accepted here.
-Feedback is very welcome, especially feedback on appearance including UI.
-Bug reports are begged, especially score miscalculations.
-If you think the score has been miscalculated, please take a screenshot of the final hands.
+However, any bugs, especially in score calculation, should be reported here; and feedback on anything, especially UI, is welcome.